jimliddle/Ollama-RLM-Analyzer/README.md

 This approach is analagous to this.

 All state is stored in the browser and the app will try and detect a running local ollama instance (but all origins needs to be set).
-The App can be run direclty at: https://jimliddle.github.io/Ollama-RLM-Analyzer/
+The App can be run directly at: https://jimliddle.github.io/Ollama-RLM-Analyzer/

 The animated demo below shows an analyis of a sample tender downloaded from the web, using the Gemma3:7B model